-As described in the Company's petition, TECO will produce annual reports during the DC Pilot, to be provided to the Commission.
-These annual reports will describe the results as well the successes and failures to produce the expected benefits of the DC Pilot.
-In addition to annual reports, the Company will produce a final report to provide to the Commission.
-This final report will be an assessment of the overall DC Pilot and determine the merits of a possible permanent program to be presented to the Commission.
+As described in the Company's petition, TECO will produce annual reports during the DC Pilot to be provided to this Commission.
+These annual reports will describe the results of the DC Pilot and both its successes and its failures to produce the expected benefits.
+In addition to annual reports, the Company will provide a final report to this Commission.
+This final report will be an assessment of the overall DC Pilot and determine the merits of a possible permanent program to be presented to us for approval.
 Within these reports the Company intends to make both quantitative and qualitative analyses that would: (1) compare the cost of providing local distribution service from a DC microgrid to the cost of a standard AC system; (2) describe whether the system performs as expected; (3) describe whether any incremental operation and maintenance (O&M) expenses may arise; and (4) describe what benefits the microgrid provided with respect to reliability and resiliency.
 These reports will also include input from DC Pilot participants.
-In year three of the pilot, staff recommends that TECO survey the DC Pilot participants on their willingness to pay a monthly surcharge for this premium service.
-The results of this survey should be included in the final report.
+In addition to the Utility's proposed reporting, in year three of the pilot, TECO shall survey the DC Pilot participants on their willingness to pay a monthly surcharge for this premium service.
+The results of this survey shall be included in the final report.

-Terms of the DC Pilot Terms of the Agreements
+Terms of the DC Pilot

+Terms of the Agreements

 The EPC Agreement with ETFI designates that the BES will initially operate under a one year test year period which TECO can suspend if certain performance criteria are not met.
-If the system is suspended within this one year test period, ETFI would be obligated at their expense to dismantle the system and TECO would serve the participants with the AC distribution system.
-The CEP would be kept by TECO as a generation resource to be utilized in the future.
+If the system is suspended within this one year test period, ETFI would be obligated at their expense to dismantle the system and TECO would serve the participants with the AC distribution system.3 The CEP would be kept by TECO as a generation resource to be utilized in the future.